-(2) These amounts represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 of awards of SARs granted pursuant to Diamond Offshore's stock option plan as compensation for service by James S. Tisch, as chairman of the board, and by Andrew H. Tisch and Kenneth I. Siegel, as directors, of Diamond Offshore.
-The aggregate grant date fair value of these awards was estimated using the Black-Scholes pricing model assuming, with respect to the awards granted in 2019, 2018 and 2017: (a) an expected life of seven years for each award year; (b) an expected volatility of 39.35%, 32.1% and 31.70%, respectively; (c) a dividend yield of 0% for each award year; and (d) a risk-free interest rate of 2.11%, 2.56% and 2.09%, respectively.
+(2) These amounts represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 of awards of SARs granted pursuant to Diamond Offshore's stock option plan as compensation for service by James S. Tisch, Andrew H. Tisch and Kenneth I. Siegel as directors of Diamond Offshore.
+The aggregate grant date fair value of these awards was estimated using the Black-Scholes pricing model assuming, with respect to the awards granted in 2020, 2019 and 2018: (a) an expected life of eight years for the 2020 award year and seven years for each of the 2019 and

+2018 award years; (b) an expected volatility of 127.65%, 39.35% and 32.1%, respectively; (c) a dividend yield of 0% for each award year; and (d) a risk-free interest rate of 1.85%, 2.11% and 2.56%, respectively.
 Expected life and volatility of awards is based on historical data.
 The dividend yield is based on the current regular dividend rate in effect and the current market price at the time of grant.
 Risk-free interest rates are determined using the U.S. Treasury yield curve at the time of grant with a term equal to the expected life of the awards.
 This information has been provided by Diamond Offshore.